 - The R session terminates unexpectedly, or there is a segmentation fault, it might be a bug in R, unless you have written your own call to compiled code or an internal function (via

 ## *** caught segfault *** ## address (nil), cause 'memory not mapped'

 - If the code does not do what the documentation says it should, then either the code or the documentation is wrong.
 Report either of which needs to be fixed.

-Note: When you are in doubt that there is a bug: (which should be most of the time!)
+Note: When you are in doubt that there is a bug: (which should be the case most of the time!)

-Make sure whether the bug appears in a clean session of R. Many times, there are variables/commands/functions stored in history which might cause issues.
+Make sure whether the bug appears in a clean session of R. Many times, there are variables/commands/functions stored in the workspace which might cause issues.
 Hence, check if the issue happens in a clean session.
 To do so, launch R from the command line with the